Wi5/Wi-5-Smart-AP-Selection/README.md

 # Wi-5-Smart-AP-Selection
 This repository includes the source codes of the smart AP selection algorithm developed by LJMU.

-Some instructions related to the execution of smart AP selection code are provided below.
+Some instructions related to the execution of smart AP selection code are provided below:

-Instructions:

 In the file initParameters, the following input parameter can be selected: